 As a professional product photographer and Creative Marketing Coach I’m often asked, “How Can I Take Great Photographs of My Product When I Don’t Own Expensive Equipment?”

 What I always tell my clients is – “If you want to sell your products online the #1 thing that will either make or break your chances of a potential customer actually pressing the “Add To Cart” button comes down to three things.
 Image, Description and Price”.
+Equipment is actually way down on the list, as a matter of fact, it’s not the camera you’re using but the person behind it.

 In today’s article I will focus on image.
 I’ll reveal my five top tips for creating great product photos using nothing more a decent camera, a little perspective, and natural light.